gavinmcfarland/str/README.md

   `Str(string, Opts)`

   When you start the class with a string, it will always begin with that string, even if you prepend something later.
-If you need a new line, you have to include it manually eg `Str('@\n')`.
+If you need a new line, you should include it manually eg `Str('@\n')`.

   ```ts
   interface Opts {